SaharCarmel/Memristor-NN/log.md

   - [x] Done with sacred/omniboard.
 #### Questions
 - [ ] Should we implement multi-layer modules?
 If so, should we implement activation layers?
-- [ ]  Optimizer: currently implemented constant step gradient descent. pytorch has an optimizer module (with better optimization algorithms..)  but we wouldn't be able to use the manhattan rule.
+- [ ]  Optimizer: currently implemented constant step gradient descent. pytorch has an optimizer module (with better optimization algortihms..)  but we wouldn't be able to use the manhattan rule.

 # Working log and summary
 ## Reference Net